docsforadobe/illustrator-scripting-guide/docs/scriptingVBScript/objectReferences.md

 ### Working with selections

-To select an art object, the object’s `Selected` property.
+To select an art object, the object's `Selected` property.